abraunegg/onedrive/docs/USAGE.md

 This will change the authentication scopes to use read-only access.

 **Note:** When changing this value, you *must* manually re-authenticate the client using the `--reauth` option to utilise the change in authentication scopes.
-When using this method, uploading of any data to OneDrive will fail.
+When using this method, uploading of any data or local change to OneDrive will fail.

+**Note:** You also will need to remove your existing application access consent by visiting https://account.live.com/consent/Manage otherwise old authentication scopes will still be used.

 ### Show your configuration
 To validate your configuration the application will use, utilize the following: